To avoid any potential issues with License File operation, consider upgrading the license manager software whenever you upgrade MATLAB® software.

-DVD installation — Insert the DVD into the DVD drive connected to your system and execute this command:
+DVD installation — Insert DVD 1 into the DVD drive connected to your system and execute this command:

 Depending on how your system is configured, you might have to mount the DVD first.
 Make sure that you mount it with execute permissions, as in the following example.
 The name of the DVD drive might be different on your system.